 The following procedures have been determined to ensure that Professor Barnes’ will is carried out to the benefit of CU’s humanities and arts faculty and graduate students.

-Each successful applicant will gain access to a wiki, where necessary information for the flat is contained.
+Each successful applicant will gain access to a google doc where necessary information for the flat is contained.

-Please acknowlege funding support by the Center for the Humanities & the Arts in all published material resulting from your use of the flat.
+Please acknowledge funding support by the Center for the Humanities & the Arts in all published material resulting from your use of the flat.

 Thanks to more than $3 million in estate gifts from two University of Colorado faculty members, Hazel Barnes and Doris Schwalbe, CU-Boulder is the beneficiary of this London property.
 This flat makes CU-Boulder one of just a handful of major American universities with a residential presence in the U.K., and gives faculty and students a rare opportunity to pursue select projects within striking distance of important literary, artistic, and political venues.

 This opportunity is possible because long-time CU-Boulder philosophy professor Hazel Barnes and her close friend and CU Denver English professor Doris Schwalbe both left a portion of their estate to the University through the CU Foundation.
 Barnes’ bequest included the explicit stipulation that the funds be used to purchase and maintain a flat in London for use by CU-Boulder scholars with projects in the arts and humanities and to support their research.
 Schwalbe, who taught English at CU Denver for 24 years, had jointly agreed to support this idea years before their passing and bequeathed a portion of her estate for these same purposes.
 Schwalbe passed away in 2007, and Barnes passed away in 2008.

 Their combined gifts are the largest made to support the humanities at CU-Boulder in many years.
 These gifts help CU-Boulder take a big step toward a Flagship 2030 strategic goal: bringing the world to CU and CU to the world.